Skill Demand Index

 Which roles need Paid Media Strategy most:

-Marketing positions drive 67% of demand.
-Other also frequently list Paid Media Strategy as a requirement.
-Skills commonly paired with Paid Media Strategy include E-commerce and SEO.
+Marketing positions drive 100% of demand.
+Skills commonly paired with Paid Media Strategy include Digital Marketing and SEM.

 Depth Level Distribution